PrashantMohta/smarty/README.md

 This is the source code to my custom version of BTNotification app called 'smarty' first posted in [this XDA thread](https://forum.xda-developers.com/showpost.php?p=76227730)

-while i do not intend to work on this app anymore, i saw that people are interested in cotributing and taking the project further so i have uploaded the code base as is.
+while i do not intend to work on this app anymore, i saw that people are interested in contributing and taking the project further so i have uploaded the code base as is.

 > Smarty - Custom BTNotification app for MTK smartwatches (tested with DZ09)